 Public Notice and Hearing.

 Upon acceptance of the application, the ZBA shall fix a reasonable time and place for a public hearing on any such appeal or application.
-The ZBA Chair shall give notice to the Appellant shall be given notice of the hearing date and of the fact that at such hearing he or she shall appear in person or be represented by an attorney or other agent.
+The ZBA Chair shall give notice to the Appellant of the hearing date and of the fact that at such hearing he or she shall appear in person or be represented by an attorney or other agent.
 Any other interested party may appear at such public hearing in person or be represented by attorney or other agent, or submit comments in writing for receipt prior to, or at the time of, the public hearing.

 The ZBA shall provide notice by publishing, at least fifteen (15) calendar days prior to the date of the public hearing, a legal notice in the official Town of Taghkanic Website and official newspaper, or paper of general circulation in the Town of Taghkanic.